Filter the list of features or view the maintenance items.

 Blackboard is committed to protecting the privacy of all users.
 Due to changing regulations globally concerning use of data and privacy, including the European Union General Data Privacy Regulation (GDPR), this release includes updates that impact user experience.
 Administrators should evaluate the impact this may have for their users.

-COMING SOON: Cloud storage integration
+Available in Q3: Cloud storage integration

 Instructors can copy files from their favorite cloud storage solutions when authoring Content Items or creating Assignments.
 Students can submit assignments from their favorite cloud storage solutions.
 Cloud storage that is supported includes OneDrive, OneDrive for Business, Google Drive including G suite accounts, Dropbox, and Box.

-COMING SOON: Create recording for feedback
+Create recording for feedback

 An instructor or grader can create personalized feedback recordings for individual assessment attempts or manual gradebook items.
 Each recording can be up to 5 minutes long and can be both video and audio.
 The option appears in the third row of the Content Editor as a microphone icon.